 At Roof Authority, one of the questions we hear most from our customers is “what is the cost of a new roof?”.
 Since this topic is very involved we decided to split it into a 3 part series:

 - Cost of a New Roof – Part 1: Choosing the right roofers

-- Cost of a New Roof – Part 2: Which materials are best (coming soon)
+- Cost of a New Roof – Part 2: Chosing the right materials

 This post is part 1 of this series.
 After digesting all 3 parts of this series, you should be comfortable with all the factors that go into the cost of a new roof.
 You should also be an informed buyer, which is our ultimate goal at Roof Authority.
 If you’d like to be notified as soon as we release the next part in our blog series, please sign up for our email list, and you will get a short email whenever we post the next article in the series.
 You will also receive our monthly newsletter with very important maintenance reminders, special discounts and referral rewards.